Viennese Opera Ball in New York: History

-The Viennese Opera Ball in New York takes its inspiration from the famous Vienna Opera Ball in Austria, but it is an American 501(c)(3) non-profit association, and independent from the Vienna Opera Ball.
-In February 2020 the ball celebrated its 65th Anniversary.
+The Viennese Opera Ball in New York is a 501(c)(3) non-profit association.
+In May 2024, the ball celebrated its 68th anniversary.

 The ball usually takes place in early February at Cipriani 42nd Street in Manhattan.
 It is considered one of the few 'white-tie' balls still in existence in the United States, i.e. the gentlemen come attired in white tie and dress coats with decorations and the ladies wear long floor-length ball gowns with decorations and opera gloves.

 Performances

-Debutantes and their male partners (called Escorts) rehearse for one week prior to the ball, and they are generally selected by recommendation from Committee members each year.
-The choreographed Waltzers rehearse for three months prior to the ball, and they are selected from dance auditions held by the Choreographer each year.
-Opera singers come from the Metropolitan Opera, and ballet dancers are flown over from Vienna.
-The Debutante procession is typically led by either the reigning Miss USA or the reigning Miss Universe.
+Debutantes and their male partners (called Escorts) rehearse for one month prior to the ball.
+They are generally selected by recommendations from Committee members each year.

 Annual Themes

 Each year there is a different theme: 2005 -- 'Golden Jubilee' (in honor of the 50th anniversary of both the Ball and Free Austria); 2006 -- 'Mozart,' as the night of the ball fell on what would have been Mozart's 250th birthday; 2007 -- "Cinderella", complete with a ballet following the story of Cinderella and her night at "the ball" with Prince Charming; 2008 -- "Fairy Doll", inspired by composer Josef Bayer's children's tale; and, 2009 -- "Masked Night at the Opera", inspired by Strauss's "Prince Orlofsky's masked ball at his "villa" in "Die Fledermaus".
-Most recently in 2018, the 63rd Viennese Opera Ball commemorated the 100th anniversary of Gustav Klimt's legacy.
+More recently in 2018, the 63rd Viennese Opera Ball commemorated the 100th anniversary of Gustav Klimt's legacy.